8bitbuddhist/PixelMaestro/gui/README.md

 	4. [Saving and Loading Configurations](#saving-and-loading-configurations)

 ## Main Window
-When you open the application for the first time, the main window is blank.
-Use the *File* menu to access different areas of the program, such as the *Animation Previewer* or various demos.
-Use the *Help* link to access the library documentation.
+Running the application opens a blank window.
+Use the *File* menu to access different areas of the program, such as the *Animation Editor* or various demos.
+Use the *Edit* menu to access the program's *Settings*.
+Use the *Help* menu to access documentation.

 ### Navigating Workspaces
-A *Workspace* is a screen showing a running Maestro.
-Some Workspaces show pre-configured demos, while others let you manipulate the Maestro.

-Open a Workspace by clicking *File*, then select either a Demo or the Animation Previewer.
-You can see details about the workspace in the status bar at the bottom of the window.
-If you want to close the current workspace, click *Close Workspace* in the menu, or simply select another Workspace.
+Opening a link in the *File* menu creates a new *Workspace*.
+When you first open the app, no Workspaces are running.
+After opening a Workspace, you can see details about the Workspace in the status bar at the bottom of the window.
+To close the current workspace, click *Close Workspace* in the menu, or just select another Workspace.

-### Changing Preferences
+### Changing Settings
-You can set preferences for the program by clicking *Edit* > *Preferences*.
+You can change the program's settings by clicking *Edit* > *Settings*.

-The *Pixel size* and *Pixel shape* options change the appearance of Pixels drawn to the screen.
-You may need to close and reopen any open Workspaces before these settings will take effect.
+*Rendering Options* control how the Maestro is rendered to the screen.

+*Animation Editor Options* control options specific to the Animation Editor.
 The *Send serial commands* option lets you control a Maestro running on a device connected via USB.
 The device must be actively listening for PixelMaestro Cues.
-See the SerialCue Arduino sketch for an example.
+For an example, see the [CueServer Arduino sketch](../arduino/CueServer/CueServer.cpp).

+You may need to reopen any open Workspaces before setting changes will take effect.

-## Using the Animation Previewer
+## Using the Animation Editor
-The Animation Previewer lets you perform actions on a running Maestro in real-time.
-When you open the Animation Previewer, it draws a grid of Pixels with a set of controls underneath it.
-It also adds a single Section and Overlay.
-You can perform actions such as adjust the Section's size, configure Animations, and add a Canvas.
+The Animation Editor lets you modify a Maestro in real-time.
+When you open the Animation Editor, it creates a new Maestro with a single Section and Overlay.
+You can perform actions such as adjusting the Section's size, configuring Animations, and adding Canvases.

-If *Send serial commands* is enabled, any actions performed in the Animation Previewer will get sent to the specified USB device.
+If *Send serial commands* is configured in the Settings dialog, any actions performed in the Animation Editor will get sent to the specified serial device.

 ### Additional Animation Parameters
 TODO